There are quite a few documents which govern the assessment and collection of Development Impact Fees.

 For information regarding capital facilities funded by discontinued Impact Fees, please see the previously approved 2012 Infrastructure Financing Plan.

 **Per A.R.S.
-9-463.05, certain developments which obtain final plat or final site plan approval with the 24 months preceding the effective date of a modified development fee will be charged the lesser of 1) existing impact fees, or 2) revised impact fees, for a period of 24 months following the final plat or site plan approval.
+9-463.05, commercial, industrial, or multifamily development that obtains final site plan approval, or platted residential development that obtains the first building permit within 24 months preceding the effective date of a modified development fee will be charged the lesser of 1) existing impact fees, or 2) revised impact fees, for a period of 24 months following the final plat or site plan approval.

 If you have further questions regarding Impact Fee documents or legislation, contact